Qvalon Blog article content

 The auditor meets with the management team during the preliminary stage to document relevant information.
 Pre-audits are essential to setting the stage for operational audits.

-The conversation will be an exchange of information.
+The conversation is simply an exchange of information.
 Your business should share your concerns and challenges, and of course, your current performance.
 Transparency can help the auditor develop a thorough audit plan.

 Implementing the audit program